BioMedBigDataCenter/VENAS/README.md

 10,91
 ```

-If you have already processed the net.csv file, you are ready for Part 3.
+If you have already processed the net.csv file, you are ready for **Part 3**.

 ```
 #!bash